PHOTOS: Storm brings funnel cloud, hail, flood advisory to Hawaii

 Check out more news from around Hawaii

-The funnel cloud never reached the ground but the storm continues to make its presence noticeable, especially in Kauai.
+The funnel cloud never reached the ground but the storm continued to make its presence noticeable, especially in Kauai.

-The National Weather Service has issued a flood advisory for Kauai until 9 p.m.
-Friday night.
+The National Weather Service issued a flood advisory for Kauai until 9 p.m. on Friday night as the storm dragged in heavy rain for the island.

-At 3:45 p.m., the Hawaii Department of Transportation had even warned the public to drive with caution on the Kapaa Temporary Bypass Road.
+At 3:45 p.m., the Hawaii Department of Transportation warned the public to drive with caution on the Kapaa Temporary Bypass Road.

-On Thursday, March 23, the storm brought a rare phenomenon overnight for residents on the leeward side of Oahu.
+The week before on Thursday, March 23, the storm brought a rare phenomenon overnight for residents on the Leeward Coast of Oahu.

 Residents that morning were in disbelief when they noticed it was hailing shortly after 12 a.m. in the Nanakuli, Wahiawa and Moanalua areas.